Autism in Jaws

 Impact

 Jaws created the first summer blockbuster, grossing $472 million worldwide.
 It had a cultural impact through merchandise, sparking interest in real sharks.
 The movie went on to win three Academy awards (for editing, sound and music score) although it perpetuated the view of sharks (such as not just the great white but even the tiger shark and bull shark) as villains.
-This led to the killing of many sharks for trophies and food.
+This caused the killing of many sharks for trophies and food.
 However, later discoveries of less menacing shark species, like the whale shark, changed perceptions of sharks.
 Shark conservation projects (even Benchley and Spielberg themselves) now fight for their survival, recognizing their crucial role in the oceanic ecosystem and they rarely have any desire to attack people.
-Sharks have inhabited the Earth longer than humans, and their disappearance would be a significant loss.
+Sharks have inhabited the Earth longer than humans (even longer than dinosaurs believe it or not), and their disappearance would be a significant loss.

 How it reminds me of me